Ultrahackathon/donator/project_plan.md

 Technology & Product

 Which tech/API's were used with it and how?

+We decided to use Elixir at our backend.
+For database we used MongoDB.
+With this combination we expect to get best ability for scaling.
+We use Facebook, Twitter, Google and GtiHub APIs for authentication.
+Foursquare APIs we used for locations.

 How did you benefit from Ultrahack-coaching or new talent recruits during Ultrahack?

 Background

 Introduce your team and your teams' background.

+Niko Kauppila
+I'm developer who has worked mostly with backends.